• Skip to primary navigation

 Having already used oak for this project, we decided to go for oak again for the small corner desk.
 Luckily, we found some oak work surface which is usually used for kitchen counters and the like.

-We gave our measurements to the carpenter at the store and he cut the two 'L' shaped pieces to size for us.
-The best part is that he also drilled some holes on the underside of the work surface so that we could use clips to join the two pieces together (as well as using wood glue).the underside of the corner desk - showing the metal clamp which holds the two pieces together
+The best part is that he also drilled some holes in the underside of the work surface so that we could use clips to join the two pieces together (as well as using wood glue). - Preparing the corner desk

-The oak was untreated so the first job was sanding and sealing the top of the desk.
-I used 80 grit sandpaper over the entire desk at first moving on to 120 grit which I knew would give the wood a lovely smooth finish.
-Read this post for my method for sanding and sealing the wood.
+I used 80-grit sandpaper over the entire desk at first, moving on to 120 grit which I knew would give the wood a lovely smooth finish.
+Read this post for my method for sanding and sealing wood. - Supporting the corner desk

 For this building project, I wanted to make a 'floating' corner desk but oak is heavy and we were worried that wall supports might not be enough to hold the desk in place.